dipy/dipy/doc/faq.rst

   True, sometimes Python can be slow, if you are using multiple nested ``for`` loops, for example.
-  In that case, we use Cython, which takes execution up to C speed.
+  In that case, we use Cython_, which takes execution up to C speed.

 3. **What numerical libraries do you use in Python?**

-  The best ever designed numerical library - NumPy.
+  The best ever designed numerical library - NumPy_.

 2. **Which Python console do you recommend?**